Wolverine971/9takes/src/blog/people/techies/Elon-Musk.md

 Elon's romantic life has been as eventful as his business ventures.
 Married three times (twice to the same woman) and father to ten children, his relationships often seem to follow a pattern of intense connection followed by sudden separation.

-Talulah Riley, Elon's second (and third) wife, once said, **"I remember him saying, 'I would rather stick a fork in my hand than write about my emotions.'"** This struggle with emotional expression is typical of Type 5s, who often feel more comfortable in the realm of ideas than feelings.
+During Elon's messy divorce with Talulah Riley, Elon's quoted as saying, **"Given the choice, I'd rather stick a fork in my hand than write about my personal life."** This struggle with emotional expression is typical of Type 5s, who often feel more comfortable in the realm of ideas than feelings.

 ### Grimes: A Creative Collision